-Diversity and equity organizations represent disadvantaged social identities like race, class, gender, sexual orientation, religion, age, nationality, and ability.
+Carthage offers organizations focused on diversity and equity that represent disadvantaged social identities like race, class, gender, sexual orientation, religion, age, nationality, and ability.
+To learn more about Carthage’s student organizations, visit The Harbor, Carthage’s online involvement platform.

-The ADAPT organization advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
-The organization’s largest event is the Special Olympics basketball game, which will hopefully become an annual activity.
+The Special Olympics Club advocates for people on campus with disabilities by holding events and partnering with other groups both on and off campus to support the community of people with disabilities.
+The organization’s largest event is the Special Olympics basketball game.

 Black Student Union (BSU)